 - 3 tsp oil

 - 1/2 cup water

-- 1/3 cup aquafaba* follow the * to the bottom of the post
+- 1/3 cup aquafaba* see note at bottom of recipe

 - 1 tsp smoked paprika